hydevbiz/AstridTitle/README.md

 # 🎖️ AstridTitle

-AstridTitle is a powerful plugin for managing and assigning custom titles to players on your Minecraft server.
+AstridTitle is a powerful plugin for managing and assigning custom titles to players on AstridCloud Minecraft server.
 Enhance player engagement with personalized titles and dynamic title management.

 ## Features
 - 🎨 **Assign Titles**: Easily assign custom titles to individual players.